-If you are a beneficial stockholder (see question number six "Who is entitled to vote at the 2022 Annual Meeting?" above for more information), you must provide instructions to your bank, broker or other nominee as to how your shares should be voted.
+If you are a beneficial stockholder (see Question 6 "Who is entitled to vote at the 2024 Annual Meeting?" above for more information), you must provide instructions to your bank, broker or other nominee as to how your shares should be voted.
 Your bank, broker or other nominee will usually provide you with the appropriate voting instruction form at the time you receive this Proxy Statement.
 The availability of telephone and Internet voting for beneficial owners of shares held in "street name" will depend on your bank, broker or other nominee.
 We recommend that you follow the voting instructions on the materials you receive from that entity.
 Your shares may be voted on certain matters even if you do not provide voting instructions because banks, brokers and nominees generally have the authority under New York Stock Exchange ("NYSE") rules to vote on "routine matters."
-The proposal to ratify the appointment of our independent auditor is considered a routine matter and the election of directors is considered a non-routine matter.
+The proposal to ratify the appointment of our independent auditor is considered a routine matter.
+The election of directors and the approval of the amendment to the Certificate of Incorporation to authorize additional shares of Common Stock are considered non-routine matters.
 Unless you decide to change your vote, use only one method to send us your vote.
 If you requested a printed set of the proxy materials and voted by telephone or by Internet, you do not have to return your proxy card or voting instruction form.
-Even if you plan to virtually attend the 2022 Annual Meeting, we recommend that you vote your shares in advance so that your vote will be counted if you later decide not to attend the virtual meeting.
+Even if you plan to virtually attend the 2024 Annual Meeting, we recommend that you vote your shares in advance so that your vote will be counted if you later decide not to attend the virtual meeting.

-If no contrary instructions are indicated in the proxy, each proxy will be voted "FOR" the election of the nine nominees to our Board of Directors named below; and "FOR" the ratification of the appointment of Grant Thornton as our independent auditor for fiscal 2023.
-In their discretion, the proxy holders named on the proxy are authorized to vote on any other matters that may properly come before the 2022 Annual Meeting.
+If you vote by proxy, the individuals named as proxyholders will vote the shares as instructed.
+If no contrary instructions are indicated in the proxy, each proxy will be voted "FOR" the election of the nine nominees to our Board named below, "FOR" the ratification of the appointment of Grant Thornton as our independent auditor for fiscal 2025 and "FOR" the approval of an amendment to the Certificate of Incorporation to increase the number of authorized shares of Common Stock.
+In their discretion, the proxy holders named on the proxy are authorized to vote on any other matters that may properly come before the 2024 Annual Meeting.